nikhilaravi/recommendation-engine/README.md

 A matrix representation can be used with users on one dimension and items on the other.
 Each cell contains a binary entry: 1 = item liked 0 = item disliked.
 If the user hasn't seen the item the cell would be left empty so for a large user and item space the matrix is likely to be very sparse.

-Compute similarity indices between a query user and every other user.
-Pick the top K closest users and get recommendations out of their rated/liked items.
+A user can be extracted a vector.
+Similarity indices can be calculated between a query user and every other user.
+The algorithm could then pick the top K most similar users and get recommendations out of their rated/liked items.

 ### Similarity indices